normalstory/route-react/README.md

 ...

 ### 01 CRA 후 step 01
+yarn add react-router-dom   //for router \
-yarn add react-router-dom\
+yarn add node-sass@4.14.1   //for style\
-yarn add node-sass@4.14.1\
+yarn add qs                 //for query to string